Tilde: Common use in English

+As expressive punctuation

 In more recent digital usage, tildes on either side of a word or phrase have sometimes come to convey a particular tone that "let[s] the enclosed words perform both sincerity and irony", which can pre-emptively defuse a negative reaction.
 For example, BuzzFeed journalist Joseph Bernstein interprets the tildes in the following tweet:

 in the ~ spirit of the season ~ will now link to some of the (imho) #Bestof2014 sports reads. if you hate nice things, mute that hashtag.

 as a way of making it clear that both the author and reader are aware that the enclosed phrase – "spirit of the season" – "is cliche and we know this quality is beneath our author, and we don't want you to think our author is a cliche person generally".
 (Note: See also Air quotes.)

 Among other uses, the symbol has been used on social media to indicate sarcasm.
 It may also be used online, especially in informal writing such as fanfiction, to convey a cutesy, playful, or flirtatious tone.

+The similar-looking character wave dash (〜) is sometimes used as expressive punctuation in Japanese.